hughbarney/femto/docs/flisp.md

 value in logical operations.

 `t`
-“true”, a fixed, non-false value.
+“true”, a predefined, non-false value.

 #### Objects and Data Types